skijit/notes/programming/dotnet/aspnet/logging-w-core2.md

   - `type`: see above
 - Each type of target has a variety of other type-specific attributes
 ### Rules
-- This is the routing table for how
+- This is the routing table for how you associate log messages with particular targets
 - Example rules config section:

 ```(xml)